ludovicianul/ludovicianul.github.io/_posts/2021-07-06-incomplete-list-of-security.md

 ---
 layout: post
-title: Do you think an Emoji will break your API?
+title: An incomplete list of practices to improve security of your (micro)services
 ---

 If the answer is `I don't now!` or even worse `It's possible!  `, you need to read this.